A statement in sentential logic is built from simple statements using the logical connectives

 From a practical point of view, you can replace a statement in a proof by any logically equivalent statement.

 Example.
-Show that and are logically equivalent.
+Show that

 There are an infinite number of tautologies and logical equivalences; I've listed a few below; a more extensive list is given at the end of this section.